trivnguyen/tri-nguyen-web/content/author/admin/_index.md

 - Understand GW detectors

-As a member of the [LIGO](https://www.ligo.org/) collaboration, I've worked with [Dr. Michael Coughlin](https://www.michaelwcoughlin.com/) applied machine learning to characterize and subtract the non-linear noise coupling mechanisms in the LIGO detectors.
+As a member of the [LIGO](https://www.ligo.org/) collaboration, I've worked with [Dr. Michael Coughlin](https://www.michaelwcoughlin.com/) to apply machine learning to characterize and subtract the non-linear noise coupling mechanisms in the LIGO detectors.
 At MIT, I will be working with the LIGO MIT data analysis group, under the supervision of [Dr. Erik Katsavounidis](http://www.mit.edu/~kats/) and [Prof. Salvatore Vitale](https://sites.google.com/site/follemente/).